humphriest/whereistim/README.md

 When they click a button, play an arcade coin noise, fade everything on the screen out except for the coin.
 The coin will pop up and go below the screen.

+#
-### Home page
+## Home page

+### Map
 Big map of where I’ve been and where I am now.
 Me pointing to each stop Me flying from the previous location to current

-Shadow at bottom of map to show the user there's more below the map

 Would like to animate the lines being drawn onto the map, hitting each point and making a pinball machine sound

-Parallax scrolling is cool would like to include it
+Shadow at bottom of map to show the user there's more below the map: if they click it then parallax scrolling starts and brings the view below into view

+### Stats

+`IDEAS`

 Have some stats on my trip.
+- How long I've been gone (clock-ticking)
+- how many cities (buildings)
+- amount of shite talked (drunk person) - increasing numbers until it breaks
+- amount of kms travelled (plane-flying)
+- How far away I am from you (Changes per location)

-How long I've been, away how many cities, amount of time talking shite, Have this with icons and animating numbers
+Have this with icons and animating numbers

 Boxes maybe

-As you scroll things will show and appear
+As you scroll things will animate

+8-bit svgs animate in from the side

+Boxes border fades in bottom to top box content comes in from the side

+As you scroll
+- a pint glass icon fills up
+- a plane flys up the screen

+Box: solid white with a border radius of 15 maybe.
+If I can create a light blue outline with a blended white in the middle then do that.
+Almost like neon

+`APPROVED`

 Scroll down again and it’s a timeline of events with images coming in from the side and text showing